indonesia-vision-ai/awesome-face-swapping/README.md

 # awesome-face-swapping
+Welcome to Awesome-Face-Swapping, a curated list of face swapping research papers!

+**What is Face Swapping?**
-Face swapping involves replacing one person's face in an image or video with another person's face while retaining the rest of the original content.
+Face swapping is a method in computer vision that involves seamlessly substituting the face of one individual with another’s in an image or video, while keeping the remaining original content.

+**About This Repository:**
+Hosted by Indonesia Vision AI, Awesome-Face-Swap serves as a comprehensive resource for anyone interested in the field of face swapping.
+This repository offers a curated collection of research papers from top conferences, complete with their respective codes (when available).
+We are continuously working on summarizing these papers to provide quick insights and a deeper understanding of the subject matter.

 ## Contributors